mainul-16/diabetes-prediction/README.md

 python app.py
 ```

-Then open your browser at: It will run in Localhost
+Then open your browser at: It will run in Localhost<br>
 **https://diabetes-prediction-p.streamlit.app/** (Deployed)

 ---